-Make your home energy efficient
+Make your home more energy efficient

-Next on the list, and something that could shave an estimated 30% per year of your energy bill, is investing in one of the best central air conditioning units or upgrading your existing one if it’s older than 12 years.
-Look for one with a high Energy Star rating as well as a seasonal energy efficiency rating (SEER) of over 15 for maximum savings.
+Something that could shave an estimated 30% per year off your energy bill is investing in a good central air conditioning unit (opens in new tab) or upgrading your existing one if it’s older than 12 years.
+For maximum savings, look for AC with a high Energy Star rating as well as a seasonal energy efficiency rating (SEER) of over 15.

 Don’t have hardwood floors and are unsure if they’ll suit your house?
-Use of one of the best interior design software programs and give yourself a visual before you make a decision.
-If hardwood floors are outside your budget, get the look for less with vinyl and linoleum flooring.
+Use of one of the best interior design software (opens in new tab) programs and give yourself a visual before you make a decision.
+If hardwood floors are outside your budget, get the look for less with vinyl flooring.